bitrise-io/devcenter/_articles/team-management/organizations/org-ownership.md

    ![Screenshot](/img/team-management/organization/org-owners.png)
 5. Find the account you wish to remove and click the little checkmark on the right.

    **Organizations must have at least one owner.** If you are trying to remove the only owner of the organization, the system will throw an error message.
-An organization must have at least one owner.